 One Tree Hill

 You’ll find One Tree Hill at the top of Melbourne’s famed 1000 Steps.
-That sounds like a lot of effort for a picnic ground, but it truly is idyllic up there.
+That sounds like a lot of effort for to get to a Melbourne picnic spot, but it truly is idyllic up there.
 Put in the leg work and you’ll be treated to views overlooking the nearby national park as you buddy up with the local wildlife.
 If the 1k steps sound daunting, it’s worth keeping in mind that there are actually only around 770 of them.
 Regardless of the number, a well-earned bev of your choice should be opened as you take in the view from upstairs.

 Fitzroy Gardens